Rwake: History

 Rwake began as a four-piece in 1996.
 The band was originally called Wake.
-The first Wake show was March 15, 1997 in Batesville, Arkansas at the Landers Theater.
+The first Wake show was on March 15, 1997, in Batesville, Arkansas at the Landers Theater.

 They began touring in October 2001, and self-released two recordings, Xenoglossalgia: The Last Stage of Awareness, and Absence Due to Projection.
-Since then four more albums were released, Hell is a Door to the Sun, If You Walk Before You Crawl, You Crawl Before You Die, Voices Of Omens and Rest.
+Since then, five more albums were released: Hell is a Door to the Sun; If You Walk Before You Crawl, You Crawl Before You Die; Voices of Omens; Rest; and The Return of Magik.

-The band signed with Relapse Records in January 2006, and released Voices Of Omens in February 2007.
-After their Relapse debut, Rwake maintained a busy touring schedule in support of Voices Of Omens.
-Since then the band has laid low playing a few road stints here and there and going over seas two different times to Hellfest in France, and back for Roadburn in the Netherlands and further dates in Europe and finally the UK.
-The band finished up work for their second album on Relapse titled Rest, which was released September 27, 2011.
+The band signed with Relapse Records in January 2006 and released Voices of Omens in February 2007.
+After their Relapse debut, Rwake maintained a busy touring schedule in support of Voices of Omens.
+Since then, the band has laid low playing a few road stints here and there and going overseas two different times to Hellfest in France, and back for Roadburn in the Netherlands and further dates in Europe and finally the UK.
+The band finished up work for their second album on Relapse titled Rest, which was released on September 27, 2011.

+In 2025, the band returned with lineup changes, bringing new lead guitarist Austin Sublett and releasing two new singles, “The Return of Magik”, released on January 28, 2025, and “You Swore We'd Always Be Together”, released on February 26, 2025.
+These singles led up to their studio album The Return of Magik, which was released on March 14, 2025.